sine2pi/ASR-model/README.md

    zscale[token_ids.float() == self.pad_token] = fzero.to(q.device, q.dtype)
    ```
    This specifically scales attention scores for pad tokens (0) down to near-zero values.

-4. Non-zero values represent meaningful content:
-   In the processing pipeline, actual audio features (after processing) and text tokens (after tokenization) are represented by non-zero values, making them stand out from the padded/silent regions.

-The approach of scaling down attention for padding/silent regions helps the model distinguish between content and non-content.

-"You're not going out on a limb at all." github copilot

 In standard usage, RoPE encodes relative positional information by applying frequency-based rotations to token embeddings.
 What this does is creates a meaningful bridge between two domains: